In Ordering Compression Springs - Give the Following Information as Completely as Possible:

 Many applications require grinding the ends in order to provide greater control over squareness.
 Among these are applications in which (1) high-duty springs are specified, (2) unusually close tolerances on load or rate are needed, (3) solid height must be minimized, (4) accurate seating and uniform bearing pressures are required, and (5) a tendency toward buckling must be reduced.

 Since compression springs are flexible and external forces tend to tilt the ends, grinding the extreme squareness is difficult.
 Compression springs may be specified for grinding square in the unlaoded condition or square under load, but not in both conditions with any degree of accuracy.
 When squareness at a specific load or height is required, it should be specified.

 Well-proportioned, high-quality compression springs which are specified with closed and ground ends should have the spring wire at the ends uniformly taper from the full wire diameter to the tip.
 A slight gap, which occasionally opens during grinding, is permissible between the closed end coil and the adjacent coil.
 The bearing surface provided by grinding should extend over a minimum of 240 degree of the end coils.
 Results will vary considerably from these nominal attainable values with springs in smaller wire sizes or with higher indexes.
-In general, it is impractical to adhere to a general rule regarding "degree of bearing" since process capabilities depend so much on the individual configuration of the type of compression springs.
+In general, it is impractical to adhere to a general rule regarding "degree of bearing" since process capabilities depend so much on the individual configuration of the compression springs.